Communicating A Planned CEO Transition

 - How will the transition be framed?
 It is important to identify a clear message the organization wants to send regarding the transition and consider whether it needs to be customized for specific audiences.

 - How will the departure be announced?
-Should select in-person meetings be scheduled?
+Should in-person meetings be scheduled?

-Following their initial discussions, the board and chief executive can work together to develop the specific items inherent to effective transition communications.
+Following their initial discussions, the board and chief executive work together to develop the specific items needed for effective transition communications.

 - Outline of key communications actions